nitintonypaul/merton/README.md

 ## Disclaimer

-This Merton model implementation has an estimated accuracy above 50%, but it is not intended for making critical financial decisions.
-All simulations and predictions are for educational or illustrative purposes only.
-Any financial decisions you make based on this model are solely your responsibility.
-We disclaim any liability for losses or damages resulting from its use.
+This Merton model implementation has an estimated accuracy of 30-40%.
+It's strictly for educational or illustrative purposes and shouldn't be used for critical financial decisions.
+Any financial decisions made using this model are your sole responsibility, and we disclaim liability for any resulting losses or damages.

 ---